2006 Singaporean general election: Large turnout at opposition election rallies

 The election featured large turnouts at some of the election rallies of the opposition parties, which was unheard of since the 1980s.
 A report by Malaysian press The Star estimated that around 10,000 people attended the Workers' Party rally on 30 April at Hougang.
-At the last rally of the Workers' Party at Serangoon Stadium on 5 May, the audience filled up most of the field and even spilled outside the stadium.
-However, the local media did not report on the large turnout at all, prompting criticism of the credibility of the Singapore media on local political issues.

 The PAP dismissed the significance of the crowds, suggesting that crowd size would not necessarily translate into votes.